-The first Variation requires a whole bow throughout, with the exception of the last bar but one, in which the three slurred notes are taken with hird-part bowings.
-In the 2d species of bowing, the slurred and detted notes are to be wall distinguished.
+The first Variation requires a whole bow throughout, with the exception of the last bar but one, in which the three slurred notes are taken with third-part bowings.
+In the 2nd species of bowing the slurred and dotted notes are to be well distinguished

-Respecting the three species of bowing required in the 2d Variauon, I have to refer to Nos.
-4, 5, and 6, of the 54th exercise.
+Respecting the three species of bowing required in the 2d Variation.
+I have to refer to No 4.
+5 and 6, of the 54th Exercise.

-The 3d Variation must be played with ease and elegance.
-For the staccato, in every case, as little bow should be used as possible.
+The third Variation must be played with ease and elegance.
+For the staccato in every case, as little bow should be used as possible.

-The first two bars of Var.
-4 are smartly marked, (martelle.)
-The slurred notes of the following bars must be strictly uniform in the division, with the due resting on the first note, such as has already been taught in the lesson on Octave passages.
-The bowing of the first bar at the repetition of the part sounds better p than f, as you cannot prevent the moving on of the hand from being heard.
-In the following (Viotti's) method of bowing, it may, however, be avoided very well; and is, therefore, applicable to all degrees of power.
+The 2 first bars of Var: 4 are smartly marked. (martellé) The slurred notes of the following bars must be strictly uniform in the division, with the due resting on the first note, such as has already been taught in the lesson on Octave passages.
+The bowing of the first bar at the repetition of the part, sounds better /, than f, as you cannot prevent the moving on of the hand from being heard.
+In the following (Vioiti's) method of bowing, it may, however, be avoided very well, and is therefore applicable to all degrees of power.
 The first bowing is made with very slight motion of the hand.
-The 2d part is for the first time played with the kind of bowing taught in the 54th Exercise, under No. 8; at the repetition, which, on account of the varied notes, has been written over again, attend strictly to the fingering.
+The 2d part is for the first time played with the kind of bowing taught in the 54th Exercise under No8; at the repetition, which on account of the varied notes, has been written over again, attend strictly to the fingering.

-Variation 5 is to be played slower.
-The first six notes are easiest taken on the half shift.
-At the leaps in 3d har, remember the former rules on sliding from one tone to another.
-In gliding down from the high harmonic E to the G#, the little finger should press the string firmly on the finger-board.
+Var: 5. is to be played slower.
+The first six notes are easiest taken on the half shift, At the leaps in 3 ! bar, remember the former rules on sliding from one tone to another.
+In gliding down from the high harmonic E, to the G5, the little finger should press the string firmly on the fingerboard.
 That this gliding from one note to another should never degenerate into a howling, I have already mentioned.

-Var.
-6, Allegro Moderato (moderately quick) must be played boldly and powerfully.
-The triplets in the first bar, not being accented, are in general taken with the up bow; here, however, they are marked with the down bow, because, with this, the finger ascending, the tone is more distinct, and at the same time more powerful.
-An up bow is taken in commencing with the 2d part, where the passage is descending.
+Var: 6, Allegro Moderato (moderately quick) must be played boldly and powerfully.
+The triplets in the first bar not being accented, are in general taken with the up-bow; here, however, they are marked with the down-bow, because with this, the finger ascending, the tone is more distinct, and at the same time more powerful.
+An up-bow is taken in commencing with the 2d part, where the passage is descending.

-In Var.
-7, part 2d, another double shake is introduced, in which the shake of the accompanying part begins later.
-In addition to the former observations on the double shake, commence the shake of both parts with the principal note, and not disturb the shake of the upper part, in its uniform beat, by the commencement of the second shake.
+In Var: 7. part 2^d, another double Shake is introduced, in which the shake of the accompanying part begins later.
+In addition to the former observations on the double shake, commence the shake of both parts with the principal note and not disturb the shake of the upper part, in its uniform beat, by the commencement of the second shake.